 A pair of square brackets in your text may be confused with a shortcode, if this happens enter two square brackets instead, you would type [[brackets]] to get [brackets] – but you are unlikely to need to do this normally. |

-You will see shortcodes inserted by some of the editing actions, most notably WP-Filebase uses shortcodes to show where a link to a file is inserted into the page.
+You will see shortcodes inserted by some of the editing actions, most notably when you insert a PDF file into a page you will see en entry start with [[ pdf-embedder url= /]]

 Using Shortcodes